Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

 information about how to set up and configure Team Foundation Server, see the Team Foundation Server Installation Guide.
-After the administrator has configured Team Foundation Server and created a default team project collection, make sure that you have the following
+After the administrator has configured Team Foundation Server and created a default project collection, make sure that you have the following
 information:

 -   *TfsMachine*: The name of the machine